NRL should restart competition: Pay - Shepparton News

 NRL should restart competition: PayBy AAP Newswire

-Canterbury coach Dean Pay is the latest to hit out at the NRL's decision to revert to one referee, saying all teams should restart the season on zero points because it is now a different competition.
+Canterbury coach Dean Pay is the latest to hit out at the decision to revert back to one referee, saying all teams should restart the NRL season on zero points.

 "We're back to a 20-round competition, we've gone from two refs to one ref now.
 And then we've had a major rule change in that as well," Pay said on Friday.